NYS-RGGI Stakeholder Process Plan Archive

 - Participants may speak publicly, including to the news media, only on their own behalf and on behalf of the organizations they represent.
 Participants may not speak on behalf of the stakeholder process or other individual participants in the process.

 - The commissioner of Environmental Conservation and the chairman of the Public Service Commission, or their designees, are the conveners of the NYS-RGGI stakeholder process.

-- NYSDEC's Division of Public Affairs and Education will facilitate the NYS-RGGI stakeholder process and associated meetings.
+- NYSDEC's Office of Communication Services will facilitate the NYS-RGGI stakeholder process and associated meetings.
 All stakeholder meetings will be facilitated to provide a constructive forum in which factual information and diverse opinions may be voiced and examined in a professional and balanced way.

 - The facilitator(s) will draft all meeting agendas and distribute them to active participants and others who have requested them at least two weeks prior to the scheduled meeting.
 Meeting agendas will also be posted on the NYS-RGGI website.